gohypergiant/redux-generators/readme.md

 |`-r, --root [path]`|The root path for the CLI, defaults to current working directory|
 |`-p, --path [path]`|The path based on root to insert the files, defaults to `./`|

-You can also add a `.reduxclirc` file to your project root to set config values used in `redux-cli`.
-Here is an example `.reduxclirc` file with all available options:
+You can also add a `.rgrc` file to your project root to set config values used in `redux-generators`.
+Here is an example `.rgrc` file with all available options:

 ```json
 {